Stripe alternative

 Stripe still processes every card

-Flint adds the commerce layer on top - orders, line items, computed totals, automatic state transitions, coupons, tax, and refund reconciliation.
+Flint adds the commerce layer on top: orders, line items, computed totals, automatic state transitions, coupons, tax, and refund reconciliation.
 The hard parts that every team ends up building themselves.

 Migration